online-drughub/drughub/README.md

-Update:  14 September 2025 I'm happy to report that the link is now accessible.
+Update:  Thursday 18 September 2025 link is live and working